top of page

 • Admitting mistakes and learning from them

-• Opening ourselves to possible win-win outcomes with all parties benefiting (positive-sum)
+• Opening to win-win (positive-sum) outcomes

 Be clear about: